Hank Nowak

-Henry Stanley "Hank" Nowak (born November 24, 1950 in Oshawa, Ontario) is a |Canadian retired professional ice hockey player.
+Henry Stanley "Hank" Nowak (born November 24, 1950, in Oshawa, Ontario) is a Canadian retired professional ice hockey player.
 He played 180 games in the National Hockey League with the Pittsburgh Penguins, Detroit Red Wings, and Boston Bruins between 1973 and 1977.
 The rest of his career, which lasted from 1970 to 1980, was spent in the minor leagues.

 Playing career

 Hank Nowak played left-wing for three different teams throughout the 1970s.
 He was a disciplined checker, a useful grinder with a muscular build who could contribute occasionally to the scoring.

+Nowak was born in Oshawa, the son of a Polish father and a Russian mother who came to Canada after the Second World War.

+"He inherited his father’s hands; they were oversized, strong, and made for hard work.
+Even now, when Nowak shakes hands, it’s the grip people notice."